Long-term developmental effects of withholding parenteral nutrition for 1 week in the paediatric intensive care unit

 Interpretation Withholding early parenteral nutrition for 1 week in the PICU did not negatively affect survival, anthropometrics, health status, and neurocognitive development, and improved inhibitory control 2 years after PICU admission.

 |Persistent URL||dx.doi.org/10.1016/s2213-2600(18)30334-5, hdl.handle.net/1765/114883|

 |Journal||The Lancet Respiratory Medicine|

-Verstraete, S, Verbruggen, S.C., Hordijk, J.A., Vanhorebeek, I, Dulfer, K, Güiza, F, … Berghe, G. (2019).
-Long-term developmental effects of withholding parenteral nutrition for 1 week in the paediatric intensive care unit: a 2-year follow-up of the PEPaNIC international, randomised, controlled trial.
+Verstraete, S, Verbruggen, S.C.A.T, J.A.
+Hordijk (José), Vanhorebeek, I, Dulfer, K, Güiza, F, … Van den Berghe, G. (2018).
+Long-term developmental effects of withholding parenteral nutrition for 1 week in the paediatric intensive care unit.
 The Lancet Respiratory Medicine, 7(2), 141–153. doi:10.1016/s2213-2600(18)30334-5